ephico2real2/flask-dynamic-secrets-watchdog/gunicorn-ideas.md

         else
             echo "Failed to connect to MySQL database.
 Invoking cleanup and monitoring Gunicorn..." | tee -a "${debugFile}" cleanup  # Invoke cleanup to handle shutting down processes cleanly
-            # No need to restart Gunicorn here, monitorGunicorn will handle it
+            # Assume monitorGunicorn is already running and will handle Gunicorn restart
         fi
         sleep 60  # Sleep for a minute before next check done
 }

 monitorGunicorn() {